fritzrehde/footy/README.md

 <i>A simple shell script that displays the latest football scores, fixtures and standings.</i>

+**Important**:
+footy is still in development (contains some bugs and not all desired features have been implemented yet).
+I will have more time to work on footy after my university exams.

 ## Features

 - **Minimalistic output**: footy's output can easily be piped to other commands (like `awk`) for uses in shell scripts